michgz/ac7maker/examples/README.md

-# examples
+# examples directory
-A directory with example inputs for the ac7maker script
+Example inputs for the ac7maker script

 ## Example 1
 -- TODO

 ## Example 2
--- TODO
+Drums and guitar in the style of King Missile.
+It illustrates how arbitrary DSP chains can be applied to preset sounds within the rhythm definition itself.
+In this example, a Delay effect is followed by Drive to create a guitar echo that fades from heavy distortion to clean -- an effect that can't be achieved with any of the preset DSP chains

 ## Example 3
 A non-musical example for unit-testing a few features.
 Var1 tests pitch bend with